What are the characteristics of residual current circuit breakers?

 How to choose a circuit breaker for your home?

-The rules for selecting a current circuit breaker are regulated by the PN-HD 60364-4-43:2012 standard.
-The parameters of the device should be adapted to the design currents of the receivers (Ib) and the long-term current carrying capacity of the cables (Iz).
-The circuit breakers used should be selected in such a way that they operate not only at typical rated currents (In), but also in situations where a current flowing through them exceeds the long-term load capacity of the conductors.
+EATON differential circuit breaker type AC 4-pole FRCmM-40/4/003 The principles of selecting a circuit breaker are regulated by the PN-HD 60364-4-43:2012 standard.
+The device parameters should be adapted to the design currents of the receivers (Ib) and the long-term current capacity of the conductors (Iz).
+The overcurrent circuit breakers used should be selected so that they operate not only at typical rated currents (In), but also in situations where a current with a higher intensity flows through them than the long-term current capacity of the conductors.

-When selecting a circuit breaker, the current multiplicity factor (k) should be taken into account, which is a multiple of the rated current (In).
-For different types of circuit breakers, such as fuses or miniature circuit breakers with characteristics B, C and D, different values of k are assumed.
-For miniature circuit breakers with characteristics B, C and D, k is usually 1.45.
-These values ensure the operation of the circuit breaker even in situations where the expected currents exceed the rated standards.
+When selecting a circuit breaker, the current multiplication factor (k) must be taken into account, which is a multiple of the rated current (In).
+Different k values are assumed for different types of circuit breakers, such as fuses or circuit breakers with characteristics B, C and D. For circuit breakers with characteristics B, C and D, k is usually 1.45.
+These values ensure that the circuit breaker will operate even in situations where the expected currents exceed the rated standards.

 How to connect an RCBO switch?

-Installing a circuit breaker is an activity that requires special caution and strict compliance with the rules.
+Installing a circuit breaker is an activity that requires special caution and strict adherence to the rules.
 The entire process should be preceded by appropriate preparation.
-Before starting work, you must, of course, disconnect the main power supply in the circuit in which it will be installed.
-The next step is to prepare the wires that will be connected to the switch and expose the insulation at the appropriate length at the ends of the wires.
+Before starting work, of course, disconnect the main power supply in the circuit in which it will be installed.
+The next step is to prepare the wires that will be connected to the switch and expose the insulation to the appropriate length at the ends of the wires.

-The wires should be properly connected to the switch terminals.
+The wires should be properly connected to the circuit breaker terminals.
 It is important to maintain the correct order when connecting the phase, neutral and ground wires.
-After connecting the wires, make sure that the switch terminals are properly secured and tightened thoroughly.
-This prevents loose connections and the resulting problems.
+After connecting the wires, make sure that the circuit breaker terminals are properly secured and tightened securely.
+This prevents the formation of loose connections and the resulting problems.

-Once the circuit breaker has been carefully installed and all connections are secure, main power can be restored to the circuit.
+Once the circuit breaker has been securely installed and all connections are secure, the main power supply to the circuit can be restored.
 This should be done carefully and under the supervision of a specialist.
-It is also worth testing the operation of the switch under controlled conditions.
+It is also a good idea to test the circuit breaker in a controlled environment.

-At Onninen, we offer a wide selection of residual current circuit breakers.
-In our Onninen electrical wholesaler , you will find models that will work even in the most demanding installations and will allow you to implement complex projects.
-These are among others:
+At Onninen we offer a wide range of residual current circuit breakers.
+In our Onninen electrical wholesaler you will find models that will prove themselves in even the most demanding installations and will allow you to implement complex projects.
+These include:

-The rated voltage of this circuit breaker is 415 V and the operating current of the protective device is 40 A. The small depth (70.5 millimeters) allows the installation of the EATON AC 4-pole FRCmM-40/4/003 residual current circuit breaker also in a small switchgear.
+The rated voltage of this circuit breaker is 415 V and the operating current of the protective device is 40 A. The shallow depth (70.5 millimetres) allows the EATON AC 4-pole FRCmM-40/4/003 differential circuit breaker to be installed even in a small switchboard.

-The LEGRAND P304 4P residual current circuit breaker is available in variants with rated currents from 16 to 63 A and residual currents from 10 to 500 mA.
-It is equipped with a special lower hook and terminal covers to facilitate installation and is compatible with auxiliary devices (auxiliary and signaling contacts, undervoltage and shunt releases, remote drives, etc.).
+The LEGRAND P304 4P residual current circuit breaker is available in versions with rated currents from 16 to 63 A and differential currents from 10 to 500 mA.
+It is equipped with a special lower catch and terminal covers for easy installation and is compatible with auxiliary devices (auxiliary and signaling contacts, undervoltage and shunt releases, remote drives, etc.).

-Selecting the right residual current device for your home electrical installation is important to ensure its safety and effective operation.
-If you have any doubts, you can seek help from our team.
+Choosing the right residual current circuit breaker for your home electrical installation is very important to ensure its safety and efficient operation.
+If you have any doubts, you can use the help of our team.

 Check the residual current circuit breakers at the Onninen wholesaler